 2. Make sure you demonstrate your love for others in the ways that they recognize and receive love.
 Some people want a hug, some people want to hear the words, and others want to know their needs matter through your actions.
 Find out how your loved ones prefer to receive love and speak their “language” whenever possible.

 3. Remind yourself what it is that you like the most about your significant other.
 Make a list of those qualities you admire and respect.
 Find a way to acknowledge those qualities—sometimes simply saying “I love your ability to be so organized; it helps me stay organized myself” can make someone’s day.

 4. Take the time to connect with your loved ones from your heart every day.
 We are so busy and have so many responsibilities that it gets easy for our focus to stay on getting things done and talking about the day’s events from our heads.
 Make sure you get out of your head for a moment every day and connect with your loved one from your heart.
 Look into their eyes and feel your love for them in your heart.
-I promise the heart energy that is generated will benefit you and your loved ones in profound ways.3 Steps To Connect To His Heart
+I promise the heart energy that is generated will benefit you and your loved ones in profound ways.3 Steps To Tell Him How You Feel And Connect To His Heart

 5. No matter how hard a moment in time may feel, remember that you and the people you love have the power to support one another in getting through hard times.
 It is through the spirit of connection and community that we not only survive together, but thrive together.
 Celebrate your relationships every day!